City of Oakland

 Instead of proceeding to a hearing on the motion and risking the possibility that the Court would appoint a receiver, the City of Oakland agreed in December 2012 to the appointment of a “compliance director,” who will have many of the powers of a receiver in directing the City and its police department to comply with the reforms mandated by the NSA and AMOU.
 In fact, the compliance director will have the power to terminate the chief of police and demote the deputy chiefs if the compliance director decides this action is necessary to enforce compliance with the NSA/AMOU.

 In March 2013, the Court appointed Thomas Frazier, the former Commissioner of the Baltimore Police Department, as the compliance director.
 In February 2014, the Court consolidated the duties of the Compliance Director with those of the Independent Monitor.
 As a result, the Independent Monitor was given additional powers, including the power to review, investigate, and take corrective action regarding OPD policies, procedures, and practices that are related to the objectives of the NSA and AMOU, even if they do not fall specifically within any specific NSA task.
 Hopefully, the City of Oakland and OPD will finally come into full compliance with the NSA/AMOU reforms.
 However, Jim Chanin will also remain committed to diligently monitoring the progress of the OPD’s compliance with the NSA/AMOU and intends to make sure that these reforms are finally achieved so that the citizens of the City of Oakland will finally have the professional and Constitutional policing they deserve.

-Click the links below to read a selection of articles on the rate of compliance with the settlement agreement:
+Click the links below to read older articles on the OPD Rate of Compliance:

 - SF Gate, March 20, 2007 - OAKLAND: Riders scandal still haunts Police Dept.